In the Latter Days – Jeremiah 30

 And it is the time of Jacob’s trouble,

 But he shall be saved out of it.
-Jeremiah 30:7 NKJV
+Jeremiah 30:7 (NKJV

-Old Testament prophecies about Jesus Christ are also split between those predicting His first coming as Savior, now fulfilled, and those referring to His second coming as King, which will not be fulfilled until these end times.
+Old Testament prophecies about Jesus are also split between those predicting His first coming as Savior, now fulfilled, and those referring to His second coming as King, which will not be fulfilled until these end times.
 Similarly, prophecies about the regathering of scattered Israel have both fulfilled and unfulfilled components.
 The unfulfilled prophecies about both Christ and the nation of Israel may happen concurrently in the latter days, as referred to by Jeremiah.

 After incredible suffering by the Jewish people and many others during the Holocaust, the nation of Israel was born in 1948, and a re-gathering from all over the globe has been ongoing ever since.
 This appears to be at least a partial fulfillment of Old Testament prophecy.
-But there are many as-of-yet unfulfilled scriptures for us to learn about and to watch for.
+But there are many as-yet unfulfilled scriptures for us to learn about and to keep watch for.

 Reflection